Laurel

 Laurel enables doing various forms of verification:

-• (WIP) Property based testing
+• (WIP) Property-based testing

 • (WIP) Data-flow analysis